Design Catalogue

 These types are from different parts of Toronto

 The map below shows the areas where single family homes are located within the Greater Toronto Area.
 Regions coloured in orange-to-dark yellow are single family homes built before the pre- and post-war period.
-Whereas regions coloured in light yellow show single family homes built are 1967.
+Whereas regions coloured in light yellow show single family homes built after 1967.
 Lastly, the black numbered dots stand for the thirteen common housing types and where they are.